JonasG-Vaarhaft/kotlin-web-site/docs/topics/gradle/gradle-compiler-options.md

 If your build script previously used `android.kotlinOptions`, migrate to `kotlin.compilerOptions` instead.
 Either at the extension level or the target level.

-For example, if you have:
+For example, if you have an Android project:

 ```kotlin
 plugins {